davidhu2000/typescript_crash_course/interfaces_classes.md

 ### Optional properties

-We can denote that a property is option via `?`.
+We can denote that a property is optional via `?`.

 ```ts
 interface IOptional {